 The fantastic art collection includes masterpieces by famous artists; Rembrandt, Van Gogh, Monet, Turner and Whistler.
 Another famous painting, Salvador Dali’s “Christ of St John of the Cross” is also on display in the St Mungo Museum of Religious Life, beside Glasgow Cathedral.

 On the first floor there are new education focused facilities, including the History Discovery Centre, the Study Centre, and the Multimedia Object Cinema.
-The exhibition halls concentrate on Natural History and Zoology, Archaeology, History and Fine Arts.
-The shops in the Kelvingrove area sell a selection of products inspired by the collections.
+The exhibition halls concentrate mainly on Natural History, Zoology, Archaeology, History and Fine Arts.
+If you have time to explore, you’ll find a selection of shops in the Kelvingrove area selling products inspired by the collections.

 Kelvingrove has a range of facilities you’d expect from a world class museum, and is the highlight of any trip to Glasgow.
-The Gallery is available to hire for corporate and private events, there is wheelchair access and a lift to the main galleries, disabled toilets, and some staff have been trained in basic British Sign Language.
+The Gallery is available to hire for corporate and private events, there is wheelchair access and a lift to the main galleries and disabled toilets, and some of the staff have been trained in basic British Sign Language.

 PLEASE NOTE: Photography and filming for personal use is allowed, but you have to get a permission form.
 Flash photography and tripods are not permitted.

-Kelvingrove Art Gallery and Museum has earned the reputation of being Scotland’s most popular free visitor attraction, which is fully justified, because a fabulous day out for the whole family is guaranteed.
+Kelvingrove Art Gallery and Museum has earned the reputation of being Scotland’s most popular free visitor attraction, which is fully justified, as a fabulous day out for the whole family is guaranteed.
+Check Opening Times For All Glasgow Museums

 See the Scotland Travel Information page for all the info you need for travelling to and within Scotland.
 Advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.